NickLaufer/NSSA-Lab-3/README.md

 ## *PingSweep:*

-PingSweep is a Powershell script than enumerates through IP addresses on a network.
+PingSweep is a Powershell script that enumerates through IP addresses on a network.
 IP Addresses must be located on the same network.

 ## *DNSEnumeration:*